Beethoven's musical style: Criticism

+Many of Beethoven's late works were not initially well received: Beethoven's student Carl Czerny, for instance, wrote in 1852 about ‘when Beethoven's deafness began to have a disturbing effect on his compositions’, which supposedly affected many of the late works.
+The Ninth Symphony attracted particular criticism: Richard Taruskin observed that the only musicians who defended Beethoven's Ninth Symphony were those for whom this work fit into their broader artistic project, chief among whom was Richard Wagner.
+Other composers, most notably Mendelssohn, Spohr, Brahms, and Schumann, were highly critical, particularly of the inclusion of the choir in the finale of the Ninth.

 In his book The Joy of Music, Leonard Bernstein, who, in his television documentary Bernstein on Beethoven admitted that he considered Beethoven the greatest composer who ever lived, nevertheless criticized his orchestration as sometimes being "downright bad", with "unimportant" orchestral parts being given too much prominence.
 Bernstein attributed this to Beethoven's ever-increasing deafness, which presumably rendered him incapable of judging how much louder than another a given instrument might be playing at certain moments.
-He repeated some of this criticism in the 1982 miniseries Bernstein/Beethoven, a PBS miniseries containing performances of all nine symphonies, several overtures, one of the string quartets, and the Missa Solemnis.
+He repeated some of this criticism in the 1982 miniseries Bernstein/Beethoven, a PBS miniseries containing performances of all nine symphonies, several overtures, one of the string quartets, and the Missa solemnis.
 But at the same time, Bernstein added that what makes Beethoven great is his perfect sense of form – his ability to realize what the next note always had to be.